 In this case, transmit modulation accuracy of each segment shall meet the required value in Table 21-24 (Allowed relative constellation error versus constellation size and coding rate) using only the subcarriers within the corresponding segment.

 The instrument shall have sufficient accuracy in terms of I/Q arm amplitude and phase balance, DC offsets, phase noise, and analog to digital quantization noise.
 A possible embodiment of such a setup is converting the signals to a low IF frequency with a microwave synthesizer, sampling the signal with a digital oscilloscope and decomposing it digitally into quadrature components.
-The sampled signal shall be processed in a manner similar to an actual receiver, according to the following steps, or equivalent procedure:
+The sampled signal shall be processed in a manner similar to an actual receiver using the following steps or equivalent procedure:

 a) Start of PPDU shall be detected.